jhelm/pwnedCheck/readme.md

 While the presence of a password does not mean your account has been compromised, prudence dictates the password be changed anyway.
-Ironically, the stornger the found password is, the more likely the compromised credentials are yours.
+Ironically, the stronger the found password is, the more likely the compromised credentials are yours.
 Bottom line: passwords appearing in this file should be changed.